10 Best Veg for Growing in Containers

 Top tips for growing veg in containers:

-- On warm sunny days, it maybe necessary to water container grown veg once/twice daily, which can be time consuming and uses a precious resource.
+On warm sunny days, it may be necessary to water container grown veg once/twice daily, which can be time consuming and uses a precious resource.
 Using grey water on vegetables in not recommended, especially in containers because of a buildup of residual chemicals.
 There are ways to water wisely read more.

 The 10 Best Veg to Grow in Containers